paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-005-creditors-the-debtor-and-the-estate.md

 #### Adjustment of Dollar Amounts
 The dollar amounts specified in this section were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title](./chapter-001-general-provisions.md#section-104) as follows:

 By notice dated Jan.
+30, 2025, 90 F.R.
+8941, effective Apr.
+1, 2025, in subsec. (b), dollar amount “7,575” was adjusted to “8,575” each time it appeared.
+See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

+By notice dated Jan.
 31, 2022, 87 F.R.
 6625, effective Apr.
 1, 2022, in subsec. (b), dollar amount “6,825” was adjusted to “7,575” each time it appeared.
 See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).